 Techniques to improve your complaining skills!

 If you are not used to complaining, don’t like complaining, get fobbed off easily, but don’t like being out of pocket there are things you can do to help you improve your technique.
-Look out for the new book soon!

 For lots of help, consumer laws, advice and templates GET THE BOOK!
 How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS!